Kriesse/urbanraum/_workshops/action-theater-improvisation.md

 type_de: "Workshop"

+level_en: |
-level_en: "The beginners, the explorer and the professional are all welcome.
+  The beginners, the explorer and the professional are all welcome.
-The number of participants is limited."
+  The number of participants is limited.

+level_de: |
-level_de: "Anfänger_innen und Erfahrene sind willkommen.
+  Anfänger_innen und Erfahrene sind willkommen.
-Die Anzahl der Teilnehmer_innen ist begrenzt."
+  Die Anzahl der Teilnehmer_innen ist begrenzt.

 price_en: |
   EUR 20 to 40 (according to self-estimation)